Installing Newtmgr on Linux¶

 Download, build, and install the latest release version of newtmgr from source.

-See Installing Previous Releases of Newtgmr to install an earlier version of newtmgr.
+See Installing Previous Releases of Newtmgr to install an earlier version of newtmgr.

 If you are installing on an amd64 platform, we recommend that you install from the binary package.

-Note: See Setting Up a Go Environment to Contribute to Newt and Newtmgr Tools if you want to:
+Note: See Contributing to Newt or Newtmgr Tools if you want to:

 - Use the newtmgr tool with the latest updates from the master branch.
 The master branch may be unstable and we recommend that you use the latest stable release version.